Freedmen's Bureau: Teachers

 Written accounts by northern women and missionary societies resulted in historians' overestimating their influence, writing that most Bureau teachers were well-educated women from the North, motivated by religion and abolitionism to teach in the South.
-In the early 21st century, new research has found that half the teachers were southern whites; one-third were blacks (mostly southern), and one-sixth were northern whites.
+In the early 21st century, new research has found that half the teachers were Southern Whites; one-third were blacks (mostly Southern), and one-sixth were Northern Whites.
 Few were abolitionists; few came from New England.
 Men outnumbered women.
-The salary was the strongest motivation except for the northerners, who were typically funded by northern organizations and had a humanitarian motivation.
+The salary was the strongest motivation except for the Northerners, who were typically funded by Northern organizations and had a humanitarian motivation.
 As a group, the black cohort showed the greatest commitment to racial equality; and they were the ones most likely to remain teachers.
 The school curriculum resembled that of schools in the north.

 Colleges

-The building and opening by the AMA and other missionary societies of schools of higher learning for African Americans coincided with the shift in focus for the Freedmen's Aid Societies from supporting an elementary education for all African Americans to enabling African-American leaders to gain high school and college educations.
-Some white officials working with African Americans in the South were concerned about what they considered the lack of a moral or financial foundation seen in the African-American community and traced that lack of foundation back to slavery.
+The building and opening by the AMA and other missionary societies of schools of higher learning for Black Americans coincided with the shift in focus for the Freedmen's Aid Societies from supporting an elementary education for all Black Americans to enable Black-American leaders to gain high school and college educations.
+Some White officials working with Black Americans in the South were concerned about what they considered the lack of a moral or financial foundation seen in the Black-American community and traced that lack of foundation back to slavery.

 Generally, they believed that Blacks needed help to enter a free labor market and rebuild a stable family life.
-Heads of local American Missionary Associations sponsored various educational and religious efforts for African Americans.
+Heads of local American Missionary Associations sponsored various educational and religious efforts for Black Americans.
 Later efforts for higher education were supported by such leaders as Samuel Chapman Armstrong of the Hampton Institute and Booker T. Washington of the Tuskegee Institute (from 1881).
-They said that black students should be able to leave home and "live in an atmosphere conducive not only to scholarship but to culture and refinement".
+They said that Black students should be able to leave home and "live in an atmosphere conducive not only to scholarship but to culture and refinement".

 Most of these colleges, universities and normal schools combined what they believed were the best fundamentals of a college with that of the home, giving students a basic structure to build acceptable practices of upstanding lives.
 At many of these institutions, Christian principles and practices were also part of the daily regime.